walquis/git-basics-team-project/thebook/src/instructor-notes.md

   - `git reflog` lets you retrace your steps.
   - `git stash` lets you switch contexts quickly.

+We've only used `git reset` to move our current branch back one commit.
+But `git reset` will move our current branch anywhere we tell it.
+When might this be useful?
+- When re-arranging branches.
+Suppose you made changes on `main`, but meant to branch first?
+Just make the branch where you're at, and move `main` back to where it belongs (as long as you haven't pushed those changes yet).

 - **Time for a break?***

+Have a conversation about doing a `git reset` to something before `origin`; and relatedly, `git push -f` and its pitfalls.

 ## Create And Resolve Merge Conflicts - With Basic Workflow
 TERMS: